 Why Would I Need an Extraction?

-There are a number of reasons that Dr. Tanner might recommend extraction, they include:
+There are a number of reasons that Dr. Ross might recommend extraction, they include:

 - Decay to the tooth that is so severe that the tooth cannot be saved and the overall health of the mouth will be improved with its removal.